CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 {{% common-build-commands section="code-needs-lo-wget" lotar="engine-main-assets.tar.gz" %}}

 The archive only contains `instdir`; the LOKit headers come from the monorepo's `engine/include`.
-Both paths feed the `--with-lo-path` / `--with-lokit-path` configure options in the next step.
+Configure finds both under `engine/` automatically in the next step.

 ### Building CODE